-The only time you or anyone else should notice an odor is when you are emptying your ileostomy pouch.
-Even then, pouch odor can be reduced with special drops (one type of drops is Brava® Lubricating Deodorant made by Coloplast).
+The only time you or anyone else should notice an odor is when you are emptying or changing your ileostomy pouch.
+Even then, pouch odor can be reduced with special drops (one type of drops is Brava[®] Lubricating Deodorant made by Coloplast).
 You simply put the drops in when the pouch has been emptied, or when you put on a new pouch.
-The next time you empty your pouch, the drops should reduce the amount of odor and help to empty the contents of your pouch due to the lubrication.
+The next time you empty your pouch, the drops should reduce the amount of odor and help lubricate the pouch for easier emptying.
 Some people prefer to carry bathroom deodorizer with them.
 This can be helpful when using a restroom in a public place.